hurufu/hurufu/README.md

-Hi, I am a progrmmer.
+Hi, I am a programmer.

 Current active project is an implementation of a core of [NEXO standards](https://www.nexo-standards.org/).
 It's a major evolving